 A careers fair will involve setting up a stand in a large hall with members of your team, usually recruiters and human resources staff alongside new employees.
 Attendees are encouraged to visit stalls of interest to them and informally chat and ask questions to team members representing the companies taking part.

 This is an excellent opportunity to explain the positions available at your business and hand out promotional material to job seekers.
 Businesses will also have the chance to question interested candidates and scope out individuals that seem well suited to their company.

 Virtual careers fairs

 In light of the Covid-19 pandemic, many careers fairs have moved virtually.
 While virtual careers fairs cannot facilitate face-to-face interactions with job seekers, they continue to be an essential resource for students and recent graduates seeking job opportunities during this challenging time.

 Virtual careers fairs can be effective as a method of attracting students and recent graduates to your business despite being unable to meet with interested applicants in person.
-A range of virtual careers fairs are available, including those hosted by universities that aim to offer students disrupted by the pandemic a platform from which they may find their future career.
+A range of virtual careers fairs are available, including those hosted by universities that aim to offer students disrupted by the pandemic extra support.

-While there are different types of virtual career fairs, one of the most common sees attendees communicate with companies digitally through online messages or video calls.
+While there are different types of virtual career fairs, one of the most common forms is where attendees communicate with companies digitally through online messages or video calls.
 Companies are often given the chance to preselect candidates they are most interested in, based on their profiles and CVs.
-This will help to ensure your business connects with the individuals most relevant to the roles you have available.
+This will help to ensure your business connects with the individuals most relevant to you.
 As a result of this unique feature, the virtual careers fair process can be very time-efficient for both parties compared to a traditional setting.